pramodchalawadi/Web-Scraper-for-News-Headlines/README.md

-# Web-Scraper-for-News-Headlines
+Web Scraper for News Headlines
+ Project Description

 This project is a Python web scraper that collects the latest news headlines from a public website.
 It uses requests to fetch the webpage and BeautifulSoup to parse HTML tags.
 The extracted headlines are saved into a .txt file automatically.
 It demonstrates automation in data collection using simple Python tools.

+ How to Run

+Install dependencies:

+pip install requests beautifulsoup4

+Run the script:

+python news_scraper.py

+Check the headlines.txt file for saved headlines.

+ Deliverables

+news_scraper.py → Python script for scraping

+headlines.txt → File containing extracted headlines